dguo/dannyguo.com/src/pages/blog/my-approach-to-code-review.md

 This is especially the case when a senior engineer reviews code that a more junior engineer writes.
 But sharing knowledge goes both ways, regardless of any experience gap.
 Reviewing code can also teach the reviewer something.
-I have learned plenty of things from doing reviewing code.
+I have learned plenty of things from reviewing code.

 ## Stay Close to the Code